Azzamo-net/ban-api/README.md

 - **Add/Remove Blacklisted Word**: Manage blacklisted words or phrases.
 - **Temporarily Ban/Remove Temporary Ban on Public Key**: Manage temporary bans on public keys.
 - **Update/Remove Ban Reason**: Update or remove the ban reason for a public key.
+- **Add/Remove/List Moderators**: Manage moderator keys.
+Only accessible with the admin API key.

 ### Export and Import